-In March 2011, Webster City’s main employer shut down and moved to Ciudad Juarez, Mexico.
-Electrolux had made washing machines in the small Iowa town of 8,000 under various brand names since 1937, and now they were gone.
+In March 2011, Webster City’s main employer, Electrolux, shut down and moved to Ciudad Juarez, Mexico.
+The company and its predecessors had made washing machines in the small Iowa town of 8,000 under various brand names since 1937, and then it was gone.
 Nearly all of a workforce that once topped 2,000 was laid off.
 It’s not the first community to end up in a tough spot, and it won’t be the last.
-In fact, it isn’t special in any particular way at all.
-The lack of novelty in the primary story line has allowed me to instead direct my gaze elsewhere.